Honorary, Service, and Professional Organizations

 International Business Club

-Through presentations by speakers involved in business abroad, case studies, documentaries, and alumni study and work abroad experience, BUIBC works to enhance students’ understanding of the global economy and the nuances of international business.
-We also strive to provide as much information and preparation as possible to members on how to prepare and succeed in the international job market.
+Through presentations by speakers involved in business abroad, case studies, documentaries, and work abroad experience, BUIBC works to enhance students’ understanding of the global economy and the nuances of international business.
+Club leaders also strive to provide as much information and preparation as possible to members on how to prepare and succeed in the international job market.
 You can find us in OrgSync under the name International Business Club and through our Facebook group.
-You can always contact us at email@example.com for more information.
+Contact us at firstname.lastname@example.org for more information.

 LOCK Honorary Service Society

 The LOCK Honorary Society is the oldest student organization at Questrom and was founded in 1924 by Professor Charles Stratton and Lyman Phillips on the belief that those who have the privilege of scholarship must share what they have gained.
-LOCK members fulfill that responsibility by providing their peers with tutoring in all required Questrom courses and through other community service initiatives.
+LOCK members fulfill that responsibility by providing their peers with tutoring in many required Questrom courses and through other community service initiatives.
 Membership in LOCK is by invitation in the Spring Semester.
-For more information, visit http://questromworld.bu.edu/lock.

 Music Business Club